Projects per year

 Biography

-Natalia Antolak-Saper is a Senior Lecturer in the Faculty of Law, Monash University.
-Natalia graduated from Monash University with a Bachelor of Arts, majoring in Criminology, and a Bachelor of Laws with First Class Honours.
-She completed her professional training with Lander & Rogers Lawyers, and was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and of the High Court of Australia.
-In 2012 she received an Australian Postgraduate Award scholarship and commenced her PhD which examined the extent to which the media impacts upon sentencing policy.
-In 2017, she was a Visiting Scholar at the William and Mary Law School, Williamsburg, USA.
-She has published articles on diverse topics including directed verdicts, bail conditions, and gambling regulation.
-She teaches criminal law and trusts in the LLB and JD programs at Monash.
-Her research areas are in comparative criminal law and procedure with a particular focus on unrepresented accused, sentencing and the death penalty.
+Natalia holds a Bachelor of Arts (Criminology) and a Bachelor of Laws (First Class Honours) from Monash University.
+She completed her legal training with Lander & Rogers Lawyers and was admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria and the High Court of Australia.
+In 2012, she was awarded an Australian Postgraduate Award to undertake her PhD, which explored the influence of media discourse on sentencing policy in Australia.
+In 2017, she was a Visiting Scholar at the William and Mary Law School in Williamsburg, USA.

 Expertise related to UN Sustainable Development Goals